 Those people are not strategic thinkers.
 Strategic thinkers firstly see the need for change before anyone else, because they always have one eye on the external environment and make the time for outward thinking consistently (not just at the designated offsite sessions), and secondly they embrace it, are excited by it even - the opportunity to problem-solve and find creative solutions with the promise of potentially yielding better results.

 Have a thirst for knowledge – be a motivated self-learner.
-Subscribe to podcasts, sign up to blogs (hint, hint….bottom of the page here 😉), read books, ask your peers.
+Subscribe to podcasts, sign up to blogs (hint, hint….), read books, ask your peers.
 Be curious.
 And then share – share your knowledge.